bravint/auth-extension-blog/README.md

 2. Add a login route
     1. The route should accept both combinations of username and password OR email and password.
     2. Verify the credentials are correct and send back an error if not.
     2. If the credentials are correct, create a JSON Web Token using the users ID and username as its payload.
+Do not commit the secret key you use to create the token; this should be placed in the `.env` file.
     3. Send the token in the response.

 3. Now that you have a way to log users in, change your post **and** comment create, update and delete routes to only work if a valid JWT is provided in an `authorization` header: